Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 To put this in perspective: if you had a supercomputer checking one trillion inputs per second, it would take *10 trillion trillion years* to test this single function exhaustively.
 The universe is only 13.8 billion years old.

-But the problem is deeper than just size.
+But the problem runs deeper than size.
 Software is *discontinuous*.
-In the physical world, nature is smooth.
-If a bridge holds a 10-ton truck, it will likely hold a 10.1-ton truck.
+In physics, nature is smooth: a bridge that holds 10 tons likely holds 10.1 tons.
-In software, this intuition fails.
+In software, this intuition breaks.
-A specific value like `0`, `u64::MAX`, or a specific bit pattern can trigger a completely different code path (a "cliff").
+Specific values like `0`, `u64::MAX`, or particular bit patterns can trigger entirely different code paths.
-Testing `x = 5` tells you absolutely nothing about `x = 0`.
+Testing `x = 5` reveals nothing about `x = 0`.

 == The Abstract Approach

-To solve this, we must stop trying to simulate the machine point-by-point.
+We must stop simulating the machine point by point.
-We need a way to reason about *all* behaviors at once.
+We need to reason about *all* behaviors at once.

-Testing is like fishing with a spear: you catch one specific input at a time.
+Testing is like fishing with a spear: you catch one input at a time.
-*Abstract Interpretation* is like fishing with a net: you capture an entire region of the state space in a single pass.
+*Abstract Interpretation* is like fishing with a net: you capture entire regions of state space in one pass.

-Instead of asking "What does the program do for input $A$?", we ask "What does the program do for the *set* of all positive integers?".
+Instead of asking "What does the program do for input $A$?", we ask "What does it do for *all positive integers*?".
-We replace precise, concrete values with *abstract properties*.
+We replace precise concrete values with *abstract properties*.

 + Concrete: `x = 5`, `y = 10`
 + Abstract: `x > 0`, `y > 0`

 If we know `x` is positive and `y` is positive, we know `x + y` is positive.
-We have proven a property for *infinite* concrete cases using a single abstract rule.
+We have proven a property for *infinite* concrete cases with a single abstract rule.
-We lose the details (the exact value), but we preserve the safety properties (no overflow, no negative result).
+We lose exact values but preserve safety properties (no overflow, no negative result).

-This approach was formalized by Patrick and Radhia Cousot in 1977.
+Patrick and Radhia Cousot formalized this approach in 1977.
-Their insight was revolutionary: a program can be studied by approximating its semantics in a mathematically controlled way.
+Their insight was revolutionary: programs can be studied by approximating semantics in a mathematically controlled way.
-This unified numerous disconnected techniques --- dataflow analysis, type checking, and interval analysis --- into a single rigorous framework.
+This unified dataflow analysis, type checking, and interval analysis into one rigorous framework.

 === The Art of Approximation

-Consider a simple question: is `x * x` always non-negative?
+Consider: is `x * x` always non-negative?
-To prove this by testing, you would need to plug in every number from negative infinity to positive infinity.
+Proving this by testing requires checking every number from negative to positive infinity.
-To prove this by abstract interpretation, you simply observe the rule of signs.
+Proving this by abstract interpretation simply observes the rule of signs.
-We map the infinite set of integers to a finite set of abstract values:
+We map infinite integers to finite abstract values:

 #figure(
   table(